 VB script to modify SCCM client cache size

-You could download the VB and PowerShell script by clicking on above links.
+You can download the VB and PowerShell script by clicking on above links.

 Provide the Name, Description for this package.
 You need to specify the location where you have stored the script files so your Source folder should be the path where the script is located.
 Click Next.